 Credit Scoring: Financial institutions use predictive analytics to assess a customer’s creditworthiness, predict the likelihood of loan default, and determine credit limits based on historical financial behavior.

 Fraud Detection: Predictive models analyze transaction patterns to identify unusual behavior indicative of fraud.
-This allows financial institutions to set proactive measures to prevent financial loss.
+Financial institutions can set proactive measures to prevent financial loss.

 3. Healthcare

-Patient Risk Assessment: Hospitals use predictive analytics to identify patients at risk of developing certain conditions, allowing for early intervention and improved patient outcomes.
+Patient Risk Assessment: Hospitals use predictive analytics to identify patients at risk of developing certain conditions.
+This allows for early intervention and improved patient outcomes.

 Treatment Personalization: By analyzing patient data, healthcare providers can predict which treatments will be most effective for specific individuals.
 This leads to personalized care plans.